 Mississauga is also divided into a series of Character Areas, the boundaries of which are shown on Schedule 9.
-Chapters 12 and 18 also contain policies regarding Character Areas where the general policies may be further modified.
+Chapters 12 to 18 also contain policies regarding Character Areas where the general policies may be further modified.
 Therefore, to determine permitted land uses, the policies of Chapter 11 must be read in conjunction with the policies in Chapters 12 to 18.

-Local area plans are provided under separate cover but still form part of this Plan.
+Local area plans are part of this Plan.
 A local area plan may be prepared for all or parts of Character Areas, Corridors or Major Transit Station Areas and are not necessarily coincident with the boundaries of these areas.
 A local area plan will contain general and detailed policies which elaborate on, or provide exception to the policies or schedules of this document, for the area to which it applies.